lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Let us create a loop with 50 steps, and move progressively the centre of the bias potential by increment of 0.1 nm.
+    Let us create a loop with 50 steps, and move progressively the center of the bias potential by an increment of 0.1 nm.
     Add the following lines into *input.lammps*:

 ..  code-block:: lammps